abdul977/Transboard/COMMIT_MESSAGE.md

-# feat(overlay): Separate overlay recording from main app functionality

-- Create dedicated overlay recording handlers in useOverlay hook
-- Add overlay-specific text insertion logic in TranscriptionService
+fix(transcription): improve audio transcription with Groq API

-- Update OverlayService to handle overlay mode recording states
+- Update transcription service to properly handle file uploads
+- Add detailed error logging for API requests
+- Fix model configuration and endpoint settings
+- Add support for verbose_json response format
+- Increase request timeouts and size limits
-- Improve error handling and fallback mechanisms
+- Add comprehensive error handling and debug logging
-- Maintain recording state without triggering main app UI updates

-This change separates the overlay recording functionality from the main app while maintaining the existing architecture and services.
-The overlay now operates independently, preventing unwanted navigation and UI updates in the main app during overlay recording sessions.

-Technical changes:

-- Added startOverlayRecording and stopOverlayRecording in useOverlay.ts
-- Enhanced sendToApp method with overlay mode support
-- Updated OverlayService.kt broadcast handling
-- Improved error handling with clipboard fallback
+This change fixes the overlay transcription functionality by properly configuring the Groq API integration and improving error handling.
+The changes should resolve issues with transcription not working and provide better visibility into any API errors.